iali01/firstapp/README.md

 ## Setup
-How to check it out, install and get the application running

 The assumption is you have a Cassandra cluster setup already, with a keyspace called "weatherhistory" and a table called "weatherhistory" loaded from the csv file provided "weatherHistory.csv".
 Steps to create and load this file is provided in the appendix below.